PrysmianGroup/.github/profile/README.md

 Sorocaba_Wareflow
 ```

-Examples of an old Claremont Wareflow repo that is no longer receiving updates
+Example of an old Claremont Wareflow repo that is no longer receiving updates
-but should be archived.
+and should be archived.

  ```
  Claremont_Wareflow_062019
  ```

+ Archive Year is optional, but is provided as a means to archive old repositories
+ no longer receiving updates, but are related to an active repo.

 **Projects**<br />
 * Any technology that exists in more than one location shall be related by the